 Lower Middle Canyon (The Kayenta Ledges)

 From the dryfall the route climbs up a large dune out of the main watercourse.
 The next 1.5 to 2hrs will be spent walking the Kayenta ledges (or Wingate rim) along the southern side of the canyon.
 As one travels around one bend after another, there are many spots that look quite daunting from afar as the route traverses the loose edge high above the entrenched canyon below.
 One might find themselves saying “there is NO way I’m walking along that edge!”
 However, as is often the case, things look worse from afar and once you arrive at the “scary” spot it’s really not that bad.
-In fact, turn around and look back and you might be saying “I just walked across that?!”
+In fact, turn around and look back and you might be saying “I just walked along that?!”

-Not quite an hour down canyon there is a talus slope which provides access down into the inner canyon once again.
+Less than an hour down canyon there is a talus slope which provides access down into the inner canyon once again.
 This is not the route, but an opportunity to explore if one so desires.
 Below one would likely find water and nice campsites if needed.
 However, retrace your steps back up to the ledges when finished exploring as there is no other escape from this section of the canyon.

 Keep winding your way along the ledges to finally after about 2hrs there will be a slickrock ramp which you can use to regain access to the bottom of the canyon.